slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 > More philosophically, UnifiedML can be defined as an expanding ontology for the process of epistemology, however the expanding is in some way epistemelogical.
 > ### $\Huge &#8221;$
 > &ensp;&ensp;- **03/13/2023**

+These [other slides](https://docs.google.com/presentation/d/1ZQFeiOKSU2teVGg5EHlgREAi8pJY_Mr1CJ3H2pfFBfI/edit?usp=sharing) were all good runner-ups that I didn't consider for the Art of Science Competition and used to try to summarize my work in my six-month review.

 Well prior to that, another student set up [these training environments in Chenliang's lab]() [To do: add photos to main Github repo], hoping to work on the idea as well after I proposed it (after I had Chenliang order the bots and after I had described the methodology)—and Chenliang had wanted to apply it to a fire-fighting proof-of-concept (like a fire-fighter dog, but now in retrospect, that's a good pun for after my being fired).